carlhuda/janus/README.markdown

     echo color desert  > ~/.vimrc.local
     echo color molokai > ~/.gvimrc.local

-If you want to add additional Vim plugins you can do so by adding a Rakefile to your home directory and running rake from your home directory instead of in .vim:
+If you want to add additional Vim plugins you can do so by adding ~/Rakefile to your home directory and running rake from your home directory instead of in ~/.vim:

     load '.vim/Rakefile'